rfaelens/xpose/ROADMAP.md

 - [ ] Collect (from the lst file) and make use of parameter labels and units in plot labels
 - [ ] Get shrinkage in summary from PsN shrinkage and .shk file
 - [ ] Improve `get_file()` to handle 2x same method, same issue with all file dependent functions

-- [ ] Add single point when surrounded by NA (vpc/ind_plots):
+- [ ] Improve plotting of single line point when surrounded by NA (vpc/ind_plots):

-    1. Identify points that are alone
+    1. Identify line points that are "alone"
     1. Have a special `geom_point()` mapped after the line aesthetics that is only plotted if single points are required?